getopenmono/monodocs/getting-started/arduino-hackers.md

 # Mono for Arduino Hackers

+---

+*** Hi All, unfortunately our Arduino Board package extension is not ready yet.
+I am working on it!
+I will post a announcement on [community.openmono.com](https://community.openmono.com) as soon as it is up and running.
+Please stay tuned.***

+---

 ***You can use the familiar Arduino IDE to build Mono applications.
 This guide will take you through the steps.***

 ## Prerequisites